 Why do banks keep ATM withdrawal limits low?

-Most caps are designed to prevent fraud, manage cash supply, and encourage higher-tier accounts.
+Most limits are designed to reduce fraud, protect cash reserves, and maintain network reliability.

-Not entirely.
-Even if your bank raises your cap, the ATM itself may still enforce a per-transaction maximum.
+No. Even if your bank raises your daily cap, the ATM’s hardware limit may still restrict the amount you can withdraw in a single transaction.